syncfusion-content/ej2-react-docs/ej2-react/grid/nextjs-getting-started.md

 ## Adding CSS reference

-You can add the CSS files required for the Syncfusion React Data Grid component using one of the following methods.
+You can add the CSS files required for the Syncfusion React DataGrid component using one of the following methods.

 ### Option 1: Add CSS references from a theme package

-Themes for Syncfusion<sup style="font-size:70%">&reg;</sup> Data Grid component can be applied using CSS files provided through [npm theme packages](https://www.npmjs.com/package/@syncfusion/ej2-tailwind3-theme).
+Themes for Syncfusion<sup style="font-size:70%">&reg;</sup> DataGrid component can be applied using CSS files provided through [npm theme packages](https://www.npmjs.com/package/@syncfusion/ej2-tailwind3-theme).
 For available themes, refer to the [Themes](https://ej2.syncfusion.com/react/documentation/appearance/theme) documentation.

 Install the Tailwind 3 theme package using the following command: